goraz/onion/README.md

 		panic(err)
 	}

-	// Create the onion, the final result is union of l1 and l2 but l2 overwrite l1. o := onion.New(l1, l2)
+	// Create the onion, the final result is union of l1 and l2 but l2 overwrites l1. o := onion.New(l1, l2)
 	// Get the latest version of the key str := o.GetStringDefault("test.string", "empty")